murkanete/Thesis_project/README.md

 The datafile "samplonie.csv" contains the dataset for the simulation.

-Scripts Simulation_analysis.R and Plots_sup1.R/Plots_sup2.R contain the code to compute the benchmark estimators and the plots in the results section respectively.
+Scripts Simulation_analysis.R and Plots_sup1.R/Plots_sup2.R contain the code to compute the component specific relative measures and the plots in the results section respectively.